fbrossar25/Free-Games-Bot/README.md

 - [discordJS](https://discord.js.org/?source=post_page---------------------------#/) to post messages and wait for commands
 - [moment](https://momentjs.com/) to ease date formatting
 - [node-schedule](https://www.npmjs.com/package/node-schedule) to schedule notifications using cron expressions
+- [axios](https://www.npmjs.com/package/axios) to make webservices calls to each games stores.

 ## How to add this bot in discord
 First, [follow this guide](https://discordjs.guide/).